openssl/openssl/test/README.ssltest.md

   - AcceptAll - accepts all certificates.
   - RejectAll - rejects all certificates.

-* ServerName - the server the client is expected to successfully connect to
+* ServerName - the server the client should attempt to connect to.
+One of
+  - None - do not use SNI (default)
-  - server1 - the initial context (default)
+  - server1 - the initial context
   - server2 - the secondary context

 * SessionTicketExpected - whether or not a session ticket is expected